 If you crave something a little different, try one of the variations below the recipe instructions.

-- In large mixing bowl cream the butter and sugars until light.
+In a large mixing bowl cream the butter and sugars until light.
 Beat in the eggs and vanilla until well blended.

-- Bake in the preheated 350 oven for 8 to 10 minutes, or until edges are light brown.
-Makes about 4 to 5 dozen cookies.
+Bake for 8 to 10 minutes, or until edges are light brown.

 - Instead of all semisweet chocolate chips, use all or half butterscotch chips, peanut butter chips, or white chocolate chips.
 Or use miniature semisweet chocolate chips.